mayureshw/vctools/README.md

     cd $VCTOOLSDIR

-Before running make you may want to check and alter some configurable options in vcsimconf.h.
+Before running make you may want to check and alter some configurable options in Makefile.conf.
 They are documented in the same file.

-If you DO NOT wish to use the CEP capabilities mentioned above, please make the following changes:

-    1. Please comment out the following option in vcsimconf.h as:

-        //#define PN_USE_EVENT_LISTENER

-    2. Please comment out the following line in the Makefile.

-        #include $(CEPTOOLDIR)/Makefile.ceptool
+In particular, the CEP event sequence validation capabilities have some additional dependencies.
+If you do not wish to use them set:

+    USECEP  =   n

 Once configured, run make.
 Use -j = number of CPU cores you have to speed up compilation.